 One patron has also told how she had felt what she thought was a child clutching her leg while she was at the pub.
 Only to discover there were no children present in the venue.

-Brynteg family and the ‘most haunted house in Wrexham’
+The Brynteg Family and the ‘Most Haunted House in Wrexham’

-One Wrexham couple finally decided enough was enough when they and their children moved out of their home.
-Dubbed ‘Wrexham’s most haunted house’.
+One Wrexham couple finally decided enough was enough and their children moved out of their home, dubbed “Wrexham’s most haunted house”’.
 They first noticed the strange activity in 2008 when they first moved in.
 After that, their life turned into a nightmare as strange happenings continually disrupted their lives.
-They had so much interest from paranormal enthusiasts – including Australia and the United States.
-Rather than selling at the time, they planned to rent out the property for ‘ghost weekends’.
+They had so much interest from paranormal enthusiasts – including from Australia and the United States.
+Rather than selling at the time, they planned to rent out the property for “ghost weekends”.

 The wife describes seeing a little boy in a downstairs room who started walking towards her and then vanished.
 The couple also talk about one night when their bedroom floorboards began to creak and the door handle rattle.
 This was something that started to happen most nights.
 Horrifying noises came from an empty room downstairs.
-As well as the sound of chairs being dragged along a stone floor.
+They also heard chairs being dragged along a stone floor.

-People visiting the house also talk about seeing things.
-The little boy, an older woman and something described as not being human.
+People visiting the house also talk about seeing things: a little boy, an older woman and something described as not being human.
 Plenty of friends of theirs who stayed in the house refused to spend the night there again.

 Luckily for them, these happenings started to decrease when a local vicar came and blessed the house.